rJunx/NEWS_push_project/README.md

-# TOP News: Real Time News Scraping and Recommendation System
+# Real Time News Scraping and Recommendation System

 * Implemented a data pipeline which monitors, scrapes and dedupes latest news (MongoDB, Redis, RabbitMQ);
 * Designed data monitors for obtaining latest news from famous websites and recommend to web server.